davidfongione/Perseids/README.md

 ### Solver class
 #### Basic run of a solar system

 This class is the one that compute all the calculations.
+The algorithm requires only a time-period in years - `12.` here - and a folder path - `folder` here - to output the data files.
+It automatically generate 365 time-steps per year, ie one time-step per day, and it is the same for `euler`.
 Here is a basic example on how it works :

 ```cpp